halt-spesn/c_mmorpg_base/README.md

-to build windows version on linux, install mingw, and mingw versions of stuff above. macos/ios can be built using xcode android port is available in the android/ directory - see android/README.md for build instructions
+to build windows version on linux, install mingw, and mingw versions of stuff above.

+macos/ios can be built using xcode(arm64 ios/x86_64 mac os)

+android port is available in the android/ directory - open project in android stuio and build apk(arm64 only supported architecture)

+port can be assigned to server with a -p flag on launch